mozilla/www.ccadb.org/cas/fields.md

 </tr>
 <tr valign="top" align="left">
 <td>Self-Assessment URL</td>
 <td>URL to Self-Assessment documentation specific to this cert.
-Documents may be attached to Bugzilla Bugs as described here https://www.ccadb.org/cas/fields#uploading-documents.</td>
+Documents may be attached to Bugzilla Bugs as described <a href="https://www.ccadb.org/cas/fields#uploading-documents">here</a>.</td>
 </tr>
 </table>